goatmilkkk/tp/docs/DeveloperGuide.md

    1. Prerequisite: List all patients using the `list` command.
 At least 1 patient in list.
 There is no existing appointment with the same appointment timing.

    1. Test case: `add-appt 2 at/flu jab ad/27-02-2025, 0900`
       Expected: New appointment added.
-Details of the edited patient shown in the status message.
+Details of the updated patient shown in the status message.

    1. Test case: `add-appt 2 at/flu jab ad/30-02-2025, 0900`
       Expected: No appointment added.
 Error details shown in status message.